-Number of meetings held by the audit and compliance committee 16 Number of meetings held by the Nomination and Remuneration Committee 15
+Number of meetings held by the audit and compliance committee 12 Number of meetings held by the Nomination and Remuneration Committee 10

-For clarification purposes, Board of Directors held 10 meetings during the year and, on 13 other occasions, resolutions were adopted in writing and without a meeting.
+For clarification purposes, Board of Directors held 12 meetings during the year and, on 3 other occasions, resolutions were adopted in writing and without a meeting.

-For clarification purposes, the Nomination and Remuneration Committee held 9 meetings during the year and, on 6 other occasions, resolutions were adopted in writing and without a meeting.
+It is also noted that the Audit and Compliance Committee held 11 meetings in the year and, on 1 other occasion, resolutions were adopted in writing and without a meeting.

-It is also noted that the Nomination and Remuneration Committee held 9 meetings in the year and, on 7 other occasions, resolutions were adopted in writing and without a meeting.
+Lastly it is noted that the Nomination and Remuneration Committee held 8 meetings in the year and, on 2 other occasions, resolutions were adopted in writing and without a meeting.